SOA Darwinism & Social BPM - A Fireside Chat with Miko Matsumura

 DZone recently sat down with Miko Matsumura, vice president and deputy CTO of SOA products at Software AG webMethods.
 In this interview, Matsumura describes how cloud computing, virtualization and the current economic climate are helping facilitate the 'evolution' of SOA and what this ultimately means for the developer.
 He also sheds some light on 'Social BPM', the driving force behind Software AG's recently announced AlignSpace platform.

 DZone: Miko, it's nice to touch base with you again.
-There have been a lot of developments since we last spoke with you on the state of SOA, so I thought we'd jump right into it.
+There have been a lot of developments since we last spoke with you on , so I thought we'd jump right into it.
 In a widely publicized blog entry titled, "SOA is Dead; Long Live Services," Burton Group analyst Anne Thomas Manes proclaimed that:

 "SOA met its demise on January 1, 2009, when it was wiped out by the catastrophic impact of the economic recession."
 She goes on to say that SOA is now survived by its offspring, technology such as mashups, business process management, software as a service, cloud computing, and all the other architectural approaches that depend on "services."